awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 **Note**
 If you created your cluster with `eksctl` using the `--fargate` option, then your cluster already has a pod execution role and you can skip ahead to [Create a Fargate profile for your cluster](#fargate-gs-create-profile)\.
 Similarly, if you use `eksctl` to create your Fargate profiles, `eksctl` creates your pod execution role if one isn't already created\.

 When you create a Fargate profile, you must specify a pod execution role to use with your pods\.
 This role is added to the cluster's Kubernetes [Role based access control](https://kubernetes.io/docs/admin/authorization/rbac/) \(RBAC\) for authorization\.
 This allows the `kubelet` that's running on the Fargate infrastructure to register with your Amazon EKS cluster so that it can appear in your cluster as a node\.
-For more information, see [Pod execution role](pod-execution-role.md)\.
+For more information, see [Amazon EKS pod execution IAM role](pod-execution-role.md)\.

 **Important**
 The containers running in the Fargate pod can't assume the IAM permissions associated with a pod execution role\.
 To give the containers in your Fargate pod permissions to access other AWS services, you must use [IAM roles for service accounts](iam-roles-for-service-accounts.md)\.